aidanhs/docker-socket-socat/README.md

 docker-socket-socat
 ===================

-Useful to hit other containers during `docker build`.
+A simple container to expose `/var/lib/docker.sock` on port 2375.
+Useful to hit the Docker daemon during `docker build`.

 As of 1.8, names of containers are automatically inserted into /etc/hosts, so if you run this container with